 Emperor Jing 漢景帝 (r.
 157-141 BCE) therefore reduced the number of strokes to 300 and 200, respectively, and shortly after to 200 and 100.
 In the "Flog statute" (Chui ling 箠令), the thorn rod bundle was replaced by a bamboo stick.
-It was 5 chi 尺 long and 1 cun 寸 wide (see weights an measures), but converging at the end to half a cun.
+It was 5-chi 尺 long and 1-cun 寸 wide (see weights an measures), but converging at the end to half a cun.
 The nodes of the bamboo were rasped away to obtain a smooth surface.
 The stick was flogged on the buttocks (men) or on the back (women), and the punishment carried out in one go.

 The Sui dynasty commuted lashes with the whip into blows with the bamboo altogether.
-From then on, it was the lowest in the canon of the five capital punishments.
+From then on, beating with the light stick was the lowest in the canon of the five capital punishments.
 It was also allowed to commute the 10, 20, 30, 40 or 50 blows by payment of money (shuzui 贖罪).
 The Tang dynasty 唐 (618-907) followed this precedent, but developed more detailed rules.
 The thornbush rod bundle (then called chu 楚) was reintroduced, and the law courts discerned between the "light stick" (chi 笞) with a small head (xiaotou 小頭) of 1.5 fen 分 of width, and the "heavy stick" (zhang 杖) with a large head (datou 大頭) 2 fen wide.
 There was a difference of punishment between beating on the legs and beating on the buttocks.

 The Song dynasty 宋 (960-1279) introduced the possible commutions of blows with the light stick (chi, on the back or the legs) by a lower number blows with the heavy stick (zhang) on the buttocks.
 50 blows with the light stick were commutably by 10 blows on the buttocks with the heavy stick, 30 or 40 blows with the light stick by 8 with the heavy stick, and 10 or 20 with the light stick by 7 with the heavy one.

-The sticks used by the Ming dynasty 明 (1368-1644), made of smoothened rod bundles of the thornbush, were 3.5 chi 尺 long.
-With size of the large head was 2.7 fen, that of the small head 1.7 fen.
+The sticks used by the Ming dynasty 明 (1368-1644), made of smoothened rod bundles of the thornbush, were 3.5-chi 尺 long.
+While size of the large head was 2.7 fen, that of the small head 1.7 fen.
 These sticks were usually beaten on the legs, but the Qing dynasty 清 (1644-1911) allowed commutation into blows with the heavy stick on the buttocks.
-The Kangxi Emperor 康熙 (r.
+The Kangxi Emperor 康熙帝 (r.
 1661-1722) ordered the optional commutation of 10 blows with the light bamboo stick by 4 blows with the heavy stick, that of 20-odd with the light one by 5 with the heavy one, that of 30-odd with the light one by 10 with the heavy one, 40-odd with the light one by 15 with the heavy one, and 50 blows with the light bamboo by 20 with the heavy one.
 The thornbush rod bundle, used until then as the "light" version of the stick, was again replaced by a bamboo stick with a length of 5.5 chi.
 The width of the large head of the light bamboo was 1.5 cun, that of the small head 1 cun.
 The weight should not surpass 1.5 jin 斤.